 Arriving more than 15 minutes late to a workshop, or leaving more than 15 minutes early will result in an absence being marked, despite your presence at the class session.
 No latecomers will be allowed to enter the classroom after 30 minutes have passed.

 All Improv Conspiracy improv courses come with at least one performance opportunity during our student showcase weekend.
-We strongly suggest that you participate in all showcase opportunities, as they are a major part of the experience we offer.
+While not mandatory and not part of your course evaluation, we strongly suggest that you participate in all showcase opportunities, as they are a major part of the experience we offer.
 If you know that you can't attend your showcase, please inform your instructor as soon as possible.

 One of the best ways to get better at improv is to watch and analyse professional shows put on by experienced performers.
 For that reason, each of our classes begins with an open discussion of the shows students have seen during the prior week at our theatre.

 All students participating in eight-week courses must attend a minimum of FOUR qualifying shows at our theatre during term – there's no additional cost to fulfil this requirement, with four complimentary tickets included in your course fees.
 (Note: these tickets are for you to book a single seat on separate occasions – not to bring friends along.
 Your mates are welcome to buy their own tickets and join you!)